jyotirmayyy/CoinSurf/README.md

 CoinSurf is a frontend project made purely using HTML and Sass.

-This webpage is responsive, aesthetic, follows latest design trends and consists of soothing animations  (also for microinteractions).
+This webpage is responsive, aesthetic, follows the latest design trends, and consists of soothing animations (also for micro-interactions).

 I've used blue colored theme as it represents stability, trust, and serenity which is ideal for financial page.
 I've also used Poppins for the text, which is a geometric typeface considered as a highly readble font.